-John Chester Culver was born and raised in Cedar Rapids, Iowa and is a graduate of Franklin High School.
-He describes his political aspirations as beginning as early as his junior year in high school, when he was elected to the Iowa American Legion Hawkeye Boys State, a weeklong camp that gave youngsters a window into the inner workings of government.
+John Chester Culver was born in Rochester, Minnesota and raised in Cedar Rapids, Iowa, where he graduated from Franklin High School.
+His political aspirations began as early as his junior year in high school, when he was elected to the Iowa American Legion Hawkeye Boys State, a weeklong camp that gave youngsters a window into the inner workings of government.

 He attended Harvard College, graduating with honors in 1954.
 He received the Lionel de Jersey Harvard Scholarship, which provided for a year of graduate study at Emmanuel College, Cambridge University, England.

 He served for 39 months as an infantry officer in the United States Marine Corps.
 Following the completion of his military service, he returned to Harvard to obtain his law degree.
 While attending law school, Culver was the Graduate Secretary of the Phillips Brooks House Association, a volunteer group of students that mentored underprivileged children to become future leaders.